Zuehlke/linux-developer-vm-with-ansible/README.md

 Other tweaks and settings worth mentioning:

  * places a `README.md` file on the Desktop to guide first time users after they logged in to the VM
+ * sets up `~/.bashrc.d` directory to ease management of bash initialization (e.g. for setting env vars)
+ * adds a Git `PS1` shell prompt and configures some useful aliases and settings in `~/.gitconfig`
  * symlinks [`update-vm.sh`](scripts/update-vm.sh) to `/usr/local/bin/update-vm` so it's in the `$PATH` and can be used for updating the VM from the inside (see below)